Check Your PC’s Power Consumption

 3. Open Hardware Monitor

 The Open Hardware Monitor is an application that’s free, open-source and compact.
-It offers instant power draw readings for your PC in real-time.
+It offers instant power draw readings for your PC in real-time by reading the sensors on your motherboard and GPU.

 Bear in mind that to determine the total power draw of your entire PC using this method, you must add up varying power-draw values.
 Additionally, only components with sensors reporting their power consumption can be analyzed.
-Moreover, it measures what components are drawing from your PSU and not what your PSU is drawing from the wall outlet.
+Moreover, it measures what components are drawing from your PSU and not what your PSU is drawing from the wall outlet (which is always higher due to efficiency loss).

-To obtain the most accurate measurement of your PC’s power consumption, using a watt meter is highly recommended.
+To obtain the most accurate measurement of your PC’s power consumption—including efficiency losses and phantom power—using a physical watt meter is highly recommended.
 Here’s how you can use a watt meter:

 1. Obtain a watt meter, such as the Kill A Watt Electricity Usage Monitor.